data-mill-cloud/data-mill/infrastructure/components/mlflow/README.md

 A quickstart is provided here and a full tutorial [here](https://mlflow.org/docs/latest/tutorial.html).

-The Mlflow server is provided with the path to a local or remote S3 URI where artifacts will be saved, along with a location where experiment information is saved, by default to a file.
+The Mlflow tracking server is provided with the path to a local or remote S3 URI where artifacts will be saved, along with a location where experiment information is saved, by default to a file.
 MLflow uses gunicorn to expose a REST interface, so the number of worker processes can be set here, along with the default port and host to listen on.

 ### Installation
-This components installs mlflow and starts the server.
+This components installs mlflow and starts the tracking server.

 ### Tracking
 The Tracking module works on the concept of run, i.e. code run, where it is possible to collect data concerning: code version, start and end time, source file being run, parameters passed as input, metrics collected explicitly in the code, artifacts auxiliary to